The $25 Stretchy Amazon Skirt That Looks Good On Every Body

 ”

-"I clock in just under 5'5" and usually wear a size 4 in tailored skirts or pants and a size 26 in jeans — so, for this Amazon number, I ended up ordering a small.
+"I clock in just under 5'5" and usually wear a size 4 in tailored skirts or pants and a size 26 in jeans — so, after consulting the reviewer feedback, I ended up ordering a small.
 Although I really wanted to buy the same black colorway that Chichi is rocking above, that option wasn't available in the straight-sized selection.
 Darn!
 But, my runner-up red plaid did not disappoint (although it will probably be relegated to a holiday-only rotation for me)." – Elizabeth Buxton, Deputy Director

-"The speed at which Amazon Prime delivers its packages never ceases to shock me; a mere day or two days after ordering, it appeared in an envelope on my doorstep.
-My first impression upon unboxing was that that it is VERY light.
-You never know what you're going to get with cheap fashion buys made from questionable polyester blends — so I was bracing myself for something thick, heavy, scratchy, and suffocating.
+"The speed at which Amazon Prime delivers its packages never ceases to shock me; a mere two days after ordering, it appeared sealed up in an unexpectedly small envelope on my doorstep.
+My first impression upon unboxing was that that it was VERY light.
+You never know what you're going to get with cheap fashion buys made from questionable polyester blends — so I was bracing myself for something thick, heavy, scratchy, and suffocating to my chronically sweaty skin.
 Surprisingly, it felt breathable, stretchy, and soft to the touch.
 The red-plaid colorway looked even brighter in person than pictured on the site, although it's worth noting that the inside of the skirt is not lined with the same print (it's simply white).
 Because of this, I was worried there would be some see-through issues after I slid it on.
-But, spoiler alert, no peek-a-boo areas were to be seen."
+But, spoiler alert, no peek-a-boo areas were to be seen once I shimmied into this cheap but oh-so-chic number."

 "Once I had it on, the skirt felt like a firm but friendly (dare I say, flirty?) hug on my lower half.
 It was longer than I expected in both the high-waisted elastic band and hemline, but I wasn't bothered by it.
-The most noticeable takeaway from walking around my house (and taking the above self-timer shot) while wearing the skirt was, indeed, how stretchy it was.
+The most noticeable takeaway from walking and taking the above self-timer shot while wearing the skirt was, indeed, how stretchy it was.
 I felt like I could do anything in this skirt: strut around my house with boots on in the middle of August, eat pizza, lie on the couch, squat, etc. As Chichi mentioned in the review above, it is very tapered at the hem for an exaggerated pencil-style silhouette — one that would not be possible to move if it was a skirt with a fraction less stretch.
 But, because this thing is seriously stretchy, it worked.
-For someone with not a lot of curve in her hips, this skirt gave me a hint of body contouring that I really did find flattering without it feeling restrictive.
-While I am not a HUGE fan of how thin the fabric feels, for $10 this skirt does a very figure-flattering job.
-Also, as far as styling is concerned, I can see this pairing very easily across a range of styles and seasons.
-I plan to wear mine from October through December paired with chunky boots and oversized flannels or some polished Mary Janes with frilly socks and graphic tees." – Elizabeth Buxton, Deputy Director
+For someone with not a lot of curve in her hips, this skirt gave me a hint of body contouring that I really did find to be va-va-voom-y without feeling restrictive.
+While I'm, admittedly, not a HUGE fan of how thin the fabric feels, at $10, it does the good figure-flattering job.
+And, as far as styling's concerned, I can see this pairing very well across a range of my personal style shades and seasonal needs.
+I'm talking an October-through-December calendar chock full of everything from chunky boots and oversized flannels to polished Mary Janes and frilly socks with graphic tees.
+My final decree?
+Cart it if you've got the extra under $30 bucks to spare and are in the market for a cheap-comfy, secret-sexy, and compliment-getting magnet.
+No regrets here." – Elizabeth Buxton, Deputy Director

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.